-it can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-2.3 The system of governance has operated throughout the year ended 31st March 2008 and up to the date of the approval of the annual report and accounts.
-An Audit Committee was established during the year to enhance the Governance Framework and met for the first time in January 2008.
+- 2.2 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically, for example, corporate risks are reported quarterly to Corporate Board and the Audit Committee - 2.3 The system of governance has operated throughout the year ended 31st March 2009 and up to the date of the approval of the annual report and accounts.
+For example, the Audit Committee was established to enhance the Governance Framework and met throughout the year.